varunav123/Hindi_Readability_NCERT/README.md

   4. scikit-learn: For Linear Regression, metrics, and cross-validation.
   5. statsmodels: For OLS regression analysis (P-values, T-values).
   6. matplotlib & seaborn: For plotting (Heatmap, Violin plots).

+All the latest versions of each library have been used as of 30/10/2025, in Python version 3.12.12